Hoglar/hoglarblog/README.md

 7. Checklist

+8. Class.
+    I want to be able to join a class of people at yor place of learning.

 8. Settings

 The site will make money on selling "notebooks" with "pages".
 Pages is used as currency for making posts.